AlbertCintas/ansible-webserver/README.md

 ### Summary
 This repository contains Ansible roles to provision servers, deploy in them Nginx along a list of vhosts (server blocks) and deploy their web content from a GitHub repository.
 The pipeline contains a mix of Ansible playbooks, Ansible Tower and GitHub Actions.
-A live instance of Ansible Tower has been deployed, using this repository as project backend, so these playbooks can be live tested, along the related actions.
+~~A live instance of Ansible Tower has been deployed, using this repository as project backend, so these playbooks can be live tested, along the related actions~~ (Not available anymore).

 The roles (and helpers) allow to:
 * Provision EC2 instances on AWS and manage the hosts using a dynamic inventory.